Skip to content

 • Incremental builds = When you request a result, only outdated parts recompute

-When GetThumbnail(imgId, 64) is invalidated:
+When GetThumbnail(imgId, 64) is invalidated, the invalidation cascades immediately:

 The invalidation is always immediate and cascading: when you invalidate a given call, its dependency sub-graph is also invalidated, including remote dependencies.